Buster Keaton

-Working with independent producer Joseph M. Schenck and filmmaker Edward F. Cline, Keaton made a series of successful two-reel comedies in the early 1920s, including One Week (1920), The Playhouse (1921), Cops (1922), and The Electric House (1922).
+Keaton was a child vaudeville star, performing as part of his family's traveling act.
+As an adult, he began working with independent producer Joseph M. Schenck and filmmaker Edward F. Cline, with whom he made a series of successful two-reel comedies in the early 1920s, including One Week (1920), The Playhouse (1921), Cops (1922), and The Electric House (1922).
 He then moved to feature-length films; several of them, such as Sherlock Jr. (1924), The General (1926), Steamboat Bill, Jr. (1928), and The Cameraman (1928), remain highly regarded.
-The General is viewed as his masterpiece: Orson Welles considered it "the greatest comedy ever made...and perhaps the greatest film ever made".
-Welles said Keaton "was beyond all praise...a very great artist, and one of the most beautiful men I ever saw on the screen.
-He was also a great director.
-In the last analysis, no one came near him."
-In 2018, Peter Bogdanovich released The Great Buster: A Celebration, a tribute to Keaton featuring Mel Brooks, Carl Reiner, Werner Herzog and Quentin Tarantino, among others.
-Keaton's art has inspired full academic study.
-The General has placed highly on the Sight & Sound poll, and Our Hospitality, Sherlock Jr. and The Navigator also received multiple votes.
+The General is perhaps his most acclaimed work; Orson Welles considered it "the greatest comedy ever made...and perhaps the greatest film ever made".

-His career declined when he signed with Metro-Goldwyn-Mayer and lost his artistic independence.
-His wife divorced him, and he descended into alcoholism.
-He recovered in the 1940s, remarried, and revived his career as an honored comic performer for the rest of his life, earning an Academy Honorary Award in 1959.
-Late in his career, Keaton made cameos in Wilder's Sunset Boulevard, Chaplin's Limelight, Samuel Beckett's Film and the Twilight Zone episode "Once Upon a Time".
+Keaton's career declined after 1928, when he signed with Metro-Goldwyn-Mayer and lost his artistic independence.
+His first wife divorced him, and he descended into alcoholism.
+He was fired from MGM in 1933, ending his career as a leading man in feature films.
+He recovered in the 1940s, marrying Eleanor Norris and working as an honored comic performer until the end of his life.
+During this period, he made cameos in Billy Wilder's Sunset Boulevard (1950), Charlie Chaplin's Limelight (1952), and a variety of television programs.
+He earned an Academy Honorary Award in 1959.